gu-fan/riv.vim/README.rst

     Improved syntax highlighting and folding support for reading document clearly.
 **Publish**
-    Convert rst files to a number of different formats: pdf, html, xml, latex and odt etc. sofish's typo.css_ is added for better performance.
+    Convert rst files to a number of different formats: pdf, html, xml, latex and odt etc.
+    A new theme rhythm.css_ is added for better performance.
 **Plugins**
     Support many plugins like Sphinx_ syntax support.
     Other rst plugins: